SchemaPlus/schema_plus_views/README.md

 create_view :posts_commented_by_staff,  Post.joins(comment: user).where(users: {role: 'staff'}).uniq
 ```

-(It's of course a questionable idea for your migrations to depend on your model definitions.
+(It's of course a questionable idea for your migration files to depend on your model definitions.
 But you *can* if you want.)

+SchemaPlus::Views also arranges to include the `create_view` statements (with literal SQL) in the schema dump.

 ### Dropping views